cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 #### Implementation

-The following procedure implements the Elligator2's algorithm for supersingular curves in a straight-line fashion.
+The following procedure implements the Elligator 2 algorithm for supersingular curves in a straight-line fashion.

 ~~~